type

 3. Use a Variety of Wall Hooks

-Don’t sleep on hooks.
-They’re cheap, easy to install, and keep stuff off the floor—what’s not to love?
-The key, though, is mixing types and heights.
-Heavy-duty hooks for adult coats and backpacks (mine holds my laptop bag and a water bottle without bending—total win).
-Lower hooks for kids—my 5-year-old nephew can hang his own jacket now, and he loves feeling big.
-Like, puffs out his chest every time he does it.
 Look for ones with multiple prongs, too—you can hang a hat and a scarf on the same hook, which saves space.
-I used to have just one row of hooks, and it was a mess—coats overlapping, scarves dragging on the floor.
+I used to have just one row of hooks, and it was a mess—coats overlapping, scarves dragging on the floor, me spending five minutes every morning untangling them.
 This simple switch?
 Fixed it.
-No more “untangling the coat knot” every morning.
+No more “untangling the coat knot” before work.

 4. Choose Durable, Easy-to-Clean Flooring

 Your mudroom floor takes a beating.
-Dirt, rain, snow, muddy boots, even the occasional spilled water bowl (thanks, dog).
+Dirt, rain, snow, muddy boots, even the occasional spilled water bowl (thanks, dog—though I can’t stay mad at her).
 Mine used to have carpet—big mistake.
 Stains everywhere, it never dried properly after rain, and I swear it started to smell like wet socks in the winter.
-You need something tough.
-Here are the winners:
+I’d walk in, take one whiff, and think, “Why did I do this?”

 - Slate: Natural stone that hides dirt like a pro.
 Great if you hate sweeping every day—those little dust bunnies?
 They disappear.
 My neighbor has this, and she swears she only sweeps once a week.
+I thought she was exaggerating… until I saw her mudroom.
+It looked clean, even though her kid had been playing outside all day.

 5. Implement a Dedicated Shoe Storage System

-Shoes by the door are the ultimate clutter sign.
-I’ve been there—10 pairs piled up, and I’m digging through them like a treasure hunter looking for my sneakers, late for work.
-A dedicated system fixes this.
-It doesn’t have to be fancy: multi-tiered racks work for small spaces (I had one in my apartment that held 6 pairs—miracle), or pull-out drawers if you want something sleek.
 My neighbor has a low-profile cabinet with tip-out doors—holds 12 pairs, and you’d never know it’s there.
 It looks like a cute little side table!
+She even put a plant on top.
 No more tripping, no more “where are my shoes?” panic.
 Worth every penny.
-I’d pay double to never have to dig through a shoe pile again.
+I’d pay double to never have to dig through a shoe pile again—seriously, that stress alone is worth avoiding.

 6. Incorporate a Pet Station

-If you have a pet, your mudroom is their perfect headquarters.
-My friend has a golden retriever who tracks mud everywhere—like, “I just mopped the floor and now there are paw prints” everywhere.
-Her pet station changed her life.
-She has food and water bowls built into a small counter (no more knocking bowls over!), a hook for the leash (no more digging through drawers while the dog bounces off the walls), and a basket for toys and waste bags.
 The best part?
 A pull-out feeding drawer that tucks away when guests come over.
 No more “sorry about the dog bowls” apologies.
 She even added a tiled spot with a drain for washing muddy paws—genius.
-Now, the dog goes straight to the station when they come in, and there’s no more mud all over the couch.
+Now, Max goes straight to the station when they come in, sits patiently for his paw wash, and drops his toy in the basket.
+No more mud all over the couch.
 Total game-changer for pet parents.

 7. Add a Hardworking Utility Sink